 the public interest

 The DA will either be approved or refused by the consent authority.
-If the application is approved, the consent will usually set out conditions that the Applicant must fulfil.
+If the application is approved, the consent will usually set out conditions that the applicant must fulfil.
 The applicant can challenge Council’s decision if he/she is dissatisfied with it.
+The approval will be provided to the applicant via the NSW Planning Portal.

 Approval to begin work

-If the development involves construction work (for example a building, road or stormwater drainage system for a subdivision), the Applicant must apply to Council or an accredited certifier for a construction certificate.
+If the development involves construction work (for example a building, road or stormwater drainage system for a subdivision), the Applicant must apply via the NSW Planning Portal for a construction certificate.
 The construction certificate certifies that the work the Applicant intends to do will comply with required standards.
-The Applicant needs to provide detailed designs and documentation with their application for a construction certificate.
+The Applicant needs to provide detailed designs and documentation with their application for a construction certificate through the NSW Planning Portal.
 This detail must be consistent with the plans lodged with the DA and it must be clear that any building work will comply with the Building Code of Australia.

 Principal Certifying Authority Appointed